guicouto90/klever-api/README.md

 ## Use instructions:

-Clone the repository and install the dependencies with command "npm install".
+- Clone the repository and install the dependencies with command "npm install".
-The command npm start is used to run the application.
+- The command npm start is used to run the application.
 The application will use the port 3001.
-The command npm test is used to run the integration tests.
+- The command npm test is used to run the integration tests.
-The aplication was developed using principles of MSC arquitecture.
+- The aplication was developed using principles of MSC arquitecture.
+- You must create .env file containing property "SECRET" with a password, which will create the JWToken.

 ## The challenge: